3 Pricing Strategies

-Your pricing strategy will determine your annual return on your furnished rental.
+Your pricing strategy will determine the annual return on your rental property.
 Mark it up too high and you may have to wait for a qualified renter.
 Mark it too low and you leave money on the table.

 Three main strategies come to mind when discussing pricing of furnished housing.